Modulational instability and discrete quantum droplets in a deep quasi-one-dimensional optical lattice: Introduction

-By appropriately tuning the transverse confinement, the 3D framework can also be extended to a quasi-one-dimensional geometry~\cite{Debnath2021, Debnath2022, Otajonov2024}.
+For the elongated Bose-Bose mixtures with the transverse confinement $l_{\perp} \sim$ a few $\mu m$, using the effective 1D and 2D GPE with repulsive LHY term is relevant~\cite{Debnath2021, Debnath2022, Liu2023}.
 The formation of discrete quantum droplets in BECs has been studied in various theoretical models, including the existence and properties of discrete vortex quantum droplets with topological charges of up to $S=5$ in a binary BEC loaded in a deep 2D optical lattice.
 Investigation of semidiscrete quantum droplets and vortices in a quasi-one-dimensional geometry is reported in reference~\cite{Zhang2019}.
 The findings indicate that these semidiscrete vortex quantum droplets can also be stabilized up to at least S = 5.
 In reference~\cite{Zhao2021}, the emergence and stability of discrete quantum droplets in one-dimensional optical lattices are investigated, along with an analysis of their mobility and collisions.
+In the papers~\cite{Katsimiga2023, Debnath2023, Khan2024, Debnath2023a, Sakkaf2024} the interaction of quantum droplets in 1D Bose-Bose mixtures is studied.

 Modulational instability is a phenomenon that occurs when a perturbation of a nonlinear plane wave becomes unstable, leading to the formation of bright localized structures~\cite{Benjamin1967}.
 This instability is present in both continuous and discrete nonlinear systems~\cite{Kivshar1992}.
 In discrete systems, there are self-localized states known as nonlinear localized modes or intrinsic localized modes, which arise from the interplay between nonlinear effects and lattice coupling.
 These localized states are also referred to as discrete breathers.
 Discrete breathers have been studied in various fields of physics, including solid-state physics, biophysics, nonlinear optics~\cite{Sukhorukov2003, Kevrekidis2009}, photonic-crystal waveguides~\cite{Mingaleev2000}, and Bose-Einstein condensates in optical lattices~\cite{Trombettoni2001, Abdullaev2001, Morsch2006, Flach2008}.